delphidabbler/vied/README.md

 The program can also create binary resource (`.res`) files containing version information.
 To do this it needs to be configured to use a 3rd party resource compiler such as Embarcadero's BRCC32.

-The program supports some command line options are supported.
+The program supports some command line options.
 For details see the help file's [_Command Line Options_](https://htmlpreview.github.io/?https://github.com/delphidabbler/vied/blob/master/Source/Help/HTML/cmdline.htm) topic.

 ## System Requirements